 Enjoy the beautiful vistas that unfold while driving to Uttarkashi.

+At Karnaprayag marks the confluence of rivers Alaknanda and Pindar.
 It is here that Karna is said to have propitiated Surya to acquire an impregnable shield for battle.

 Day 9Hardwar / Rishikesh

-On the way back, visit Devprayag – meaning “holy confluence” – which marks the place where the Alakananda merges with the river Bhagirathi, giving birth to the river Ganga.
+During the return journey, we stop at Devprayag – meaning “holy confluence” – which marks the place where river Alaknanda merges with Bhagirathi, giving birth to the river Ganga.